I’ve Had My Instant Pot For A Year… and here’s what I think! (An Honest Review Of The Instant Pot)

 Sure, you can browse Pinterest for hours on end and find some amazing Instant Pot or pressure cooking recipes.
 And they can sit, unused, on your “Instant Pot” board — because we know we all do that. 😉

-Or you can find someone who will try out recipes, figure out what works, then write about it in an easy-to-ready eBook.
+Or you can find someone who will try out recipes, figure out what works, then teach you.

 Which sounds more appealing to you?